About the library

 Our digital library never closes and you can go online to stream TV shows and movies, read or listen to electronic books, research your family history, learn a new language, or browse databases and other resources.

 If you don’t have a library card, we can still help you.
-Click here to get a temporary eCard and start your electronic journey.
+Click here to get a free library eCard and start your library journey.

 COVID-19 (novel coronavirus) information and resources